jzstraley/docsref/docs/resident-guide/2-team-expectations.md

 - Split up between the two interns: pager connect duties during rounds, perform sign out on non-long call days
 - Intern on pager duty is expected to return to the hospital if acute issues arise and to know the other intern’s patients well enough to respond and appropriately cross cover until sign out to night cross-cover resident.
 - Day-to-Day for Interns:
   1. Checkout from Night Team
   - Senior to determine each intern’s patients for the day
     - Let your senior know if you have afternoon clinic
   - Morning Labs/Follow-up items
     - Check Morning Labs as well as any follow up items from the day prior
       - Start “Lab” & ”Box” System if desired; See Staying Organized
-        	- Replace relevant electrolytes/start new meds as needed
+    - Replace relevant electrolytes/start new medications as needed
-        		- See "[Electrolyte Replacement Guidelines][2]" if needed
+      - See [Electrolyte Replacement Guidelines][1] if needed
 - Discuss with senior!
-	2. Pre-Rounds
+  1. Pre-Rounds
-	3. Morning Report
+  2. Morning Report
-	4. Rounds
+  3. Rounds
-	5. Lunch
+  4. Lunch
-	6. Didactics
+  5. Didactics
-	7. Post-Didactics
+  6. Post-Didactics
-	8. Handoffs
+  7. Handoffs
-		1. Please try your hardest to update hospital courses
+  8. Please try your hardest to update hospital courses
-			I. This is especially important for discharges, end of the rotation handoff, and patients in the hospital longer than one week
+     - This is especially important for discharges, end of the rotation handoff, and patients in the hospital longer than one week

 ### Phase II Medical student responsibilities